What Does a Good Balance Sheet Look Like?

 Quick Ratio

-Quick Ratio = (Current Assets – Inventories) ÷ Current Liabilities
+Formula: (Current Assets minus Inventories) divided by Current Liabilities

 Working Capital